rickardnorlander/klister-lang/README.md

 Very incomplete

-* Parsing: There is a working parser.
-But it's quite fragile and intolerant of whitespace.
-This will be relaxed.
 * Command line arguments.
 Scripts cannot yet take command line arguments.
 * Types.
 C-strings and ints kind of work.
 The type system will be completely overhauled but the result will still likely be fairly basic.
-* AST.
+* AST & Parsing.
 Decent progress.
 A few things left to model.
 * C-imports.
 Very experimental.
 Might be extended or removed.
 * Running programs, pipelines etc. Works but is pretty basic.